letyletylety/deepcopy/README.md

 ## Features

 - Deep copying of lists, maps, and sets with nested structures.
-- Easy integration into existing Dart projects.
+- Easy to use by using extensions.

 ## Usage